-If you take more Levofloxacin Tablets than you should
+If you take more Levofloxacin tablets than you should

 If you accidentally take more tablets than you should, tell a doctor or get other medical advice straight away.
 Take the medicine pack with you.
 This is so the doctor knows what you have taken.
-The following effects may happen: convulsive fits (seizures), feeling confused, dizzy, less conscious, having tremor and heart problems - leading to uneven heart beats as well as feeling sick (nausea) or having stomach burning.
+The following effects may happen: convulsive fits (seizures), feeling confused, dizzy, less conscious, having tremor and heart problems - leading to uneven heartbeats as well as feeling sick (nausea) or having stomach burning.

-If you forget to take a dose of Levofloxacin Tablets
+If you forget to take Levofloxacin tablets

-If you forget to take a dose, take it as soon as you remember unless it is nearly time for your next dose.
-Do not double-up the next dose to make up for the missed dose.
+If you forgot to take a dose, take it as soon as you remember unless it is nearly time for your next dose.
+Do not take a double dose to make up for a forgotten dose.

-If you stop taking Levofloxacin Tablets
+If you stop taking Levofloxacin tablets